- About Us

 Quality of Education and Middle Income Trap

-While sharing his opinion on education and development, Dr. Sirin makes comparison between Turkey and other countries that manage to get over the middle-income trap.
+While sharing his opinion on education and development, Dr. Sirin makes a comparison between Turkey and other countries that manage to get over the middle-income trap.
 Countries such as Japan, Finland and South Korea developed their education and industry in a progressive and gradual way.
-Japan followed-up the developments in US during 1970s and created her way in technology.
+Japan followed-up the developments in the US during the 1970s and created her way in technology.
 Japan produced the first digital devices, aiming to be a player in the new game.
-This case is almost similar in the other countries, achieving to create value and getting through the middle-income trap.
+This case is almost similar in other countries, achieving to create value and getting through the middle-income trap.

 Turkey should follow a similar path to become a player in the new industrial revolution.
-As for the education part, Finland started to make a long-term investment on education starting from 1970s when 70% of Finnish population used to live in rural areas.
+As for the education part, Finland started to make a long-term investment in education starting from the 1970s when 70% of the Finnish population used to live in rural areas.
 However, Finland’s GDP per capita is now 30-40.000 USD thanks to prior investments on R&D and innovation as well as critical thinking mentality given during the primary school period.
 On the other hand, the average student in Turkey scored 462 in reading literacy, maths and sciences, lower than the OECD average of 497.
 Therefore, Turkey should invest in education to become a player in the new industrial age - by jumping through the middle-income trap and gaining a competitive edge.

 UNDP - Education Index 2013

 Comment & Questions